mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/blue/index.md

 `Srv!SrvOs2FeaListSizeToNt` contains a mathematical error, resulting in an unintended subtraction of a DWORD from a WORD.
 This manipulation of the kernel pool layout allows the overflow to overwrite an SMBv1 buffer.
-Then, an attacker can hijack the RIP pointer in the `srvnet!SrvNetWskReceiveComplete` function, thus gaining RCE.
+Then, an attacker can hijack the RIP pointer in the `srvnet!SrvNetWskReceiveComplete` function by sending a specific RPC request to the target system, thus gaining RCE.

 ### Preparation